Learn

 Doodle 4 Google Scholarship

 Open to students from kindergarten through 12th grade, this scholarship award is offered by Google.
 To apply, students must submit a “Google Doodle” that could be featured on the Google homepage.
 The winner receives perks and prizes along with the $30,000 scholarship, and their school also receives a $50,000 grant from Google.
-Each of four finalists receives a $5,000 scholarship.
+Each of the four finalists receives a $5,000 scholarship.

 • Award: $30,000 (plus prizes) +